 Under the amended bill, all references to regulating lawsuit lending are removed.

 A number of states, either through the legislature or judiciary, have ruled lawsuit lending is usury and therefor regulated under payday lending laws.
-Interest rates are therefore controlled, Legal Newsline
+Interest rates are therefore controlled, Legal Newsline previously reported.

 While the amendment removed the electronically stored information provision, changes to discovery remain, including provisions that would limit discovery requests to five years before the start of a cause of action.